<?xml version='1.0' encoding='utf-8'?>

 </author>

-&lt;p&gt;&lt;strong&gt;Tasks:&lt;/strong&gt; CLS&lt;/p&gt;</content>
+&lt;p&gt;&lt;strong&gt;Tasks:&lt;/strong&gt; OD&lt;/p&gt;</content>

 <category term="Computer Vision" />